brunofaria27/brunofaria27/README.md

 - 👨‍🏫 `I'm learning:` Python, AWS Amazon.
 - 👨‍💻 `Subjects of interest:` Cryptocurrencies, Information Security, Blockchain, NFTs.

-> My readme will be constantly updated, according to my evolution in the area.
+> My readme will be constantly updated, according to my evolution in the area

 ---------------------------------------
 💻 `Courses I have:`